aws-samples/aws-cloudtrail-lake-github-audit-log/README.md

 # GitHub Audit Log to CloudTrail Lake Integration

 ## Introduction
 A reference architecture to integrate GitHub Audit Log to AWS CloudTrail Lake.
-This solution uses GitHub Audit Log streaming to Amazonn S3 as the data source, transform and send the events to CloudTrail Lake data store.
+This solution uses GitHub Audit Log streaming to Amazon S3 as the data source, transform and send the events to CloudTrail Lake data store.

 ![architecture overview](./assets/img/architecture.png)